Siri ya Mtungi: Plot

 Cheche a family man is given a Photography Studio for commercial purposes as gift by a man named Habibu.
 The late Habibu is known to be as the photography guru and the best in business.
 Cheche's relationship with his family gets complicated as he begins his career in photography.
 He became the center of attention as his community views his new-life as an ideal one and exemplary.

 He captures the soul of the community on its journey to dreams, hopes and personal crises in his unique portraits of families, friends and personal portraits.
 He starts being unfaithful to his wife as he started having affairs multiple partners (Women) including his teenage sweetheart Tula.

 On the other hand Mzee kizito is seen to lead a peaceful life with his two wives and seventeen children.
 He runs a successful motor garage business that supports him and his family.
-Trouble begins as he is about to marry a third wife.
+Trouble begins as he is about to marry a fourth wife.

 Nusura is a girlfriend of Duma a player and a criminal, and the daughter of Masharubu who is famously known as the Slum-lord.
 Nusura is against of Duma's criminal actions and hedonistic lifestyle, but worst happens when Duma gets into trouble with her father the slum-lord Masharubu.